canonical/vault-k8s-operator/README.md

 ```bash
 juju deploy vault-k8s -n 5 --trust
 ```

-We recommend deploying Vault with an odd number of units.
+> Note: It is advised to deploy Vault with an odd number of units

-### Interact with Vault using the CLI
+### Interact with Vault via CLI

 Install the Vault client: